f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

 - In the Configuration Utility, open the **Security** **Event Logs > DoS > Network > Events** page.

-- The DoS source is Volumetric, Aggregated across all SrcIP's, VS-Specific attack, metric:PPS.
+- The DoS source is **Volumetric, Aggregated across all SrcIP's, VS-Specific attack, metric:PPS**.

 - The type is **Sweep attack**.